mkstp/tukey/index.md

 - Most common punctuation keys in the home row
 - No keys in this layer require the shift key
 - Inward roles that facilitate nested brackets
-- Apostrophe is strategically positioned next to the 't', 'e', 'y' and 'i' to make contractions easy to type

 ## The Tukey Keyboard Layer 3 - NUMBERS